 A. First, work on your university and departmental requirements.
-After that, you will have room for electives, some of which should be chosen as part of yourbackground for law school.
-Law schools recommend courses in political science, business, history, English, philosophy, sociology, logic, and in other humanities and social science fields.
+After that, you will have room for electives, some of which should be chosen as part of your background for success in law school.
+Recommended are courses in political science, business, history, English, philosophy, sociology, logic, and in other humanities and social science fields.

-We suggest that you take as many law-related courses as you can.
-Courses such as constitutional law, judicial process, criminal law, criminal justice, legal environment of business, and commercial law will give you some understanding of the American legal system and how the law is related to American politics, business, history, and society.
-These classes will also help you further evaluate if studying law for three additional years after undergraduate school is something you really want to do.
+Taking as many law-related courses as you can will be helpful.
+Courses available at Midwestern State University include constitutional law; judicial systems and practices; criminal law; criminal justice; legal and ethical environment of business; and commercial law.
+They will give you some understanding of the American legal system and how the law is related to American politics, business, history, and society.
+These classes will also help you further evaluate whether studying law for three additional years after undergraduate school is something you really want to do.

 Q. Do extracurricular activities make a difference?

-A. Extracurricular activities can be important in rounding out your education.
+A. Yes, extracurricular activities are an important part of your personal essay, which is often part of the law school application process.
+This is because extracurricular activities are important in rounding out your education.
 Most law schools look for well-rounded individuals who are likely to contribute to society.

-Q. Where can I turn for more advice?
+Q. Where can I turn to for more advice?

 A. The Official Guide to ABA-Approved Law Schools, published by the Law School Admission Council and the American Bar Association, is an excellent reference guide and a must purchase if you are serious about law school.
 This book has: 1) law school descriptions, 2) GPA and LSAT scores, 3) bar passage rates, 4) tuition, fees, and living expenses, 5) faculty, 6) enrollment and ethnicity, 7) graduate employment statistics, 8) application process and deadlines, 9) and financial aid information for each ABA-approved law school.
-To get your copy of the Official Guide to ABA-Approved Law Schools, order on line at www.LSAC.org or call 215-968-1001.
+You can order this guide online at www.LSAC.org or by calling 215-968-1001.

-You will also want to consult law school catalogues.
-You can obtain these directly from the law schools or go on-line to individual law schools.
-Additionally, room 254 in the Dillard College of Business is a student resource room which contains a copy of the Official Guide to ABA-Approved Law Schools and flyers about different law schools.
+You will also want to consult law school catalogs.
+You can obtain these directly from the law schools or go online to individual law schools.
+Additionally, outside Room 294 in the Dillard College of Business is a student resource bookshelf that contains a copy of the Official Guide to ABA-Approved Law Schools as well as flyers about different law schools.

 Q. What time frame should I be working on?

-A. You should be concentrating on grades your first two years of college.
-At the beginning of your junior year you should begin studying for the LSAT.
+A. You should be concentrating on grades and extracurricular activities your first two years of college.
+At the beginning of your junior year, you should begin studying for the LSAT.
 Some students use the materials supplied by The Law School Admissions Counsel.
 Other students pay for and attend LSAT courses, and some students purchase computer software that sets up study periods and gives sample exams.
 This will help you familiarize yourself with test mechanics and question types.
 You will also develop test-taking techniques and strategies.
-It is the opinion of the Midwestern State University pre-law advisors that few students achieve full potential without this preparation.
+It is the opinion of the MSU pre-law advisors that few students achieve full potential without this preparation.
 It is like working crossword puzzles or playing chess.
-The more you practice the better you get.
-However, you must remember that the LSAT measures skills and knowledge that develop over time and thus you cannot prepare for the test by last-minute efforts.
+The more you practice, the better you get.
+However, you must remember that the LSAT measures skills and knowledge that develop over time, and thus you cannot prepare for the test by last-minute efforts.

-Next you need to register for the LSAT (www.LSAC.org).
-The test should be taken in the summer before your senior year or, at the latest, in October before the August/September during which you will begin law school.
-At this same time you will need to compose a schedule of application deadlines for law schools you are going to apply to and begin sending in applications when you have your LSAT score.
+You also will need to register for the LSAT (www.LSAC.org).
+The test should be taken in the summer before your senior year or, at the latest, in October before the August/September during which you would begin law school.
+At this same time, you will need to draw up a schedule of application deadlines for law schools you are going to apply to and begin sending in applications.

 Q. Does Midwestern State University have any scholarships?